You’ve probably already made more than one life-long commitment.

 If you can prove that you’re successful in your role, it pays to start having conversations about your future promotion.
 You should understand what your options are.

-If your company’s sales leadership isn’t supportive of your growth, you’ll want to know that as soon as possible.
+you’ll want to know that your company’s sales leadership isn’t supportive of your growth, as soon as possible.
 You can still take your success and leverage it to get the role you want: At another company.

 BDR to AE